 Go beyond the bad feelings of hand-me downs

 We are all about being friendly to our environment, and using our resources consciously.
+Thus, we also want environment-friendly fashion.
 Having grown up in the 70s or 80s, recycling has become our second nature.
 When we had siblings, and were the younger or not as tall as the other sibling, we wore hand-me downs.
 Of course, we often hated these hand-me downs for various reasons.
 For those, who were fortunate (?) not to have siblings: The friends of our siblings knew that we wore a hand-me down of our sibling.
 Often they were also our friends.
 So our friends also knew it.
 Furthermore, the items may have even already not It anymore.
 Thus, they made us out among the It crowd of our classmates or whatever group was important to us.
 If that weren’t all bad enough, our sibling’s and our style were different.
 Just we felt like Judy in disguise.
 At least, this was the case with the hand-me downs from my younger, but taller sis.
 The worst part, mom insisted on wearing them until the stuff fell apart or wouldn’t fit any longer, what seemed like an eternity to my “teenager me”.

 Learn to love second hand

 Second time around is such a great concept!
 One woman’s trash can be the other woman’s treasure.
 It is amazing what you can find second hand.
 Sometimes the item has been worn only once.
 I got a pair of silver Ralph Lauren pointy toe pumps for less than $70.
 The previous owner had only worn them for a photo!
 The sole didn’t even have a scratch.
-In principle, they were brand new! the photos below show shoes that are a second time around.
+In principle, they were brand new!
+The photos below show shoes that are a second time around.

 Valentino Rock Studs found on eBay

 eShakti lace pencil skirt with BCBG belt, Moda International top, thrifted BCBG studded pumps (all own) and wooden sports watch c/o Jord